Bill Parry (politician)

-William Edward Parry (1878 – 27 November 1952) was a New Zealand Minister and trade unionist.
+William Edward Parry (1878 – 27 November 1952) was a New Zealand politician and trade unionist.

 Biography

 Early life and career

 Parry was born at Orange, New South Wales, Australia.
 He had 12 siblings and the family faced hardship.
 His father, John Parry, was a goldminer and prospector, and at age 12, Bill Parry left school and went mining himself in Barmedman.
 A strong, energetic and large sized man, Parry was a noted cyclist in his youth and also became a skilled shooter and angler.
-He first came to New Zealand in 1902 and lived in Auckland for a short time, and went mining in Karangahake.
+He first came to New Zealand in 1902 and lived in Auckland for a short time and went mining in Karangahake.
 After two years, Parry returned to Australia.
 On 15 April 1906, he married Georgina Fowke at Wyalong in New South Wales.
 Later that year, they and some family members arrived in New Zealand.

 Parry was a miner at Waihi and Secretary of the Waihi Miners' Union and president of the Waihi Amalgamated Miners' and Workers' Union from 1909 to 1912.
 He became a miners' inspector and was appointed to the 1911 Royal Commission on Mines.
 Initially Parry was apprehensive to go on strike at Waihi, however he found himself compelled into taking a more militant position by members of his union that were supportive of the Industrial Workers of the World.
-Also in 1911 Parry conducted a tour of the country forming anti-militarist leagues throughout New Zealand.
+Also, in 1911 Parry conducted a tour of the country forming anti-militarist leagues throughout New Zealand.
 Parry was one of the founders of the New Zealand Federation of Labour (FOL) and was vice president from 1911 to 1913.

 He was imprisoned at Mount Eden Prison for four months during the 1912 Waihi miners' strike for the part he played.
 His leadership and imprisonment during the strike would bestow him with great mana in the labour movement in New Zealand for the remainder of his life.
 However, he found himself blacklisted in Waihi and then moved to Palmerston North taking up a position as an organiser for the Manawatu Flaxmills Employees' Union.
 There he became involved in the 1913 waterfront and general strike where the United Federation of Labour sent him to Australia on a fund-raising mission.
 He joined the Social Democratic Party (SDP) and was a member of the party's national executive.

 He moved to Auckland in 1915 to be an agent for the Maoriland Worker newspaper.
 He opposed conscription during World War I, but not during World War II.
 When the SDP merged into the new Labour Party in 1916 Parry became a founding member.
 From 1917 to 1918 he was secretary of the Waikato Flaxmills Employees' Union, after which time he briefly became secretary of the New Zealand Miners' Federation.

 During the 1918 influenza epidemic he made a name for himself conducting relief work in Auckland.
 Parry, along with fellow unionists Michael Joseph Savage and Tom Bloodworth, he disinfected community halls and schoolrooms to enable their use in accommodating influenza victims after hospitals and clinics had reached their capacity.